V. V. Giri: Vice presidency (1967–1969) and Acting presidency (1969)

+election as vice president

 Giri was elected the third vice president of India on 13 May 1967, a post he held for nearly two years until 3 May 1969.
 Giri was the first vice president to not complete his full term in office on account of being elevated to the office of the president and was the third vice president to be elected to the presidency.

 Following the death in office of President Zakir Husain on 3 May 1969, Giri was sworn in as acting president the same day.
 Giri resigned from his post on 20 July 1969 to contest the presidential elections as an independent candidate.
 Immediately before resigning, Giri, in his capacity as acting president, promulgated an ordinance that nationalised 14 banks and insurance companies.
 He was succeeded as acting president by Mohammad Hidayatullah, the Chief Justice of India.
 (Note: Following Giri's resignation, the offices of president and vice president became vacant, with the Constitution of India requiring the Chief Justice of India to act as president.
 Justice Hidayatullah served as acting president during July – August 1969.
 Elected vice president in 1979, he again served as acting president in October 1982.
 He is the only person in India to have served twice as acting president.)